Kansas shooting survivor recalls deadly night at the bar

 "Typically, those things happen after two, three hours and people see you, you've been hanging around for awhile, they come to you and start a conversation.
 It was a half an hour that day when this happened.
 It was just out of the blue; we didn't even talk to him or say anything that can provoke it."

 Madasani and his friend were speaking English rather than their native Telugu.
-Kuchibhotla made it a point to speak English in public, Madasani recalls.
+Kuchibhotla made it a point to speak English in public, Madasani said.

 By 6:45 p.m. the stranger left.

-"The sunlight is going away and you're in that relaxed zone," said Madasani, "and we see him leaving.
+"The sunlight is going away, and you're in that relaxed zone," said Madasani, "and we see him leaving.
 Everyone on the patio was watching because it was not just us he was disturbing.
 He was disturbing everyone around because they were there for a peaceful evening.
 When somebody creates drama it affects the people around us."

 "I heard a loud pop right next to my ear"